skypjack/entt/README.md

 it's not enough, feel free to support me the way you prefer.<br/>
 Take a look at the donation button at the top of the page for more details or just click [here](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=W2HF9FESD5LJY&lc=IT&item_name=Michele%20Caini&currency_code=EUR&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted).

+## Hire me

+If you start using `EnTT` and need help, if you want a new feature and want me to give it the highest priority, or for any other reason, I'm available for hiring.<br/>
+Feel free to take a look at my [profile](https://github.com/skypjack) and contact me by mail.